alters-mit/magnebot/doc/api/magnebot_controller.md

 ### Camera

 _These commands rotate the Magnebot's camera or add additional camera to the scene.
-They advance the simulation by 1 + skip_frames number of frames, were skip_frames is defined in the constructor._
+They call communicate() exactly once (see "Frame skipping" in this document)._

 #### rotate_camera